 - meta-analytic studies articles demonstrating negative cardiovascular effects of low carb diets (compared to no diet or other diets)

-Similarly, Lagiou et al.,(2007) followed 42 237 women in the 30-49 age group (at onset of study) over a 12-year period.
-They concluded that low-carb intake, high protein intake, and a combination of low-carb high-protein intake is ‘associated with increased total and particularly cardiovascular mortality amongst women.’
+- Similarly, Lagiou et al.,(2007) followed 42 237 women in the 30-49 age group (at the onset of the study) over a 12-year period.
+They concluded that low-carb intake, high protein intake, and a combination of low-carb high-protein intake is ‘associated with increased total and particularly cardiovascular mortality amongst women.

-Nordman et al., (2006) conducted a meta-analysis of all studies comparing a low-carb diets without calorie restriction with a low fat diet in individuals with a BMI of at least 25 (i.e. overweight or obese).
+- Nordman et al., (2006) conducted a meta-analysis of all studies comparing a low-carb diet without calorie restriction with a low fat diet in individuals with a BMI of at least 25 (i.e. overweight or obese).
 They had stricter inclusion criteria than the overlapping Hession meta-analysis mentioned above.
-Analyzing the five studies that met the inclusion criteria they observed that the low-carb diets resulted in ‘potential favorable changes in triglyceride and high-density lipoprotein cholesterol’ values.
-However, the low-carb diets also led to ‘potential unfavorable changes in low-density lipoprotein cholesterol values’.
+Analyzing the five studies that met the inclusion criteria they observed that the low-carb diets resulted in ‘potential favourable changes in triglyceride and high-density lipoprotein cholesterol’ values.
+However, the low-carb diets also led to ‘potential unfavourable changes in low-density lipoprotein cholesterol values’.
 The authors expressed ‘caution against the conclusion that low-carbohydrate diets can be generally recommended to promote weight loss’.
-They added that ‘It is therefore uncertain whether the beneficial effects of these diets on HDL-C and triglyceride levels outweigh the unfavorable changes in LDL-C level’.
+They added that ‘It is therefore uncertain whether the beneficial effects of these diets on HDL-C and triglyceride levels outweigh the unfavourable changes in LDL-C level’.

 However, it is worth including as over the first 2 years drop-out rate was only a shade over 15%, and the quasi-vegetarian low-carbohydrate diet was the only one to significantly improve the HDL to LDL (cholesterol) ratio.